Using Bluetooth to share Internet & Printer to Wifibooth

 - A second iOS device with Bluetooth and wi-fi, running iOS 9.0 or newer.
 That’s basically any iPhone or iPod Touch that you have lying around

 - If you want to connect a printer, it must support AirPrint (ie. Canon Selphy CP910 or newer) or be a DNP printer shared via a DNP WPS product; it must also be connected to the same wifi network as your second iOS device.
+You can also just share internet access (without a printer).

 - During your event, the iPad and the second iOS device can be reasonably close together (the range of Bluetooth varies, but I wouldn’t expect much beyond about 5 meters or so)